1. Plan your Task & Mood Lighting

 We recommend separating these two key areas on independent circuits.
 As this will give you flexibility to use the full range of lighting within the bathroom during busy periods; such as morning routines, a relaxing bath or shower in the evening or weekend, and low lighting for night-time visits to the bathroom.

 This is one of the oldest tricks in the book, yet often not fully appreciated on how easy it is to implement!
-You can simply choose any type of tile with whichever level of texture.
-However, remember this, when using spot lights on the ceiling to accentuate textured tiles, the closer the lights are placed to the wall the more it will enhance the texture.
+You can simply choose any type of tile with various levels of texture.
+However, it’s good to remember, when using spot lights on the ceiling to accentuate textured tiles, the closer the lights are placed to the wall, the more it will enhance the texture.
 See the image below showing just how 2 simple spots on a ceiling elevates the textured wall to a whole new level of luxury.

-Small recessed lights can be placed within shower recesses, recessed shelves above a WC and in concealed gaps around boxing, ceilings or even bath surrounds!
+Small recessed lights can be placed within shower recesses, recessed shelves above a WC, under a basin or even bath surrounds!
 The options are limitless when it comes to placing concealed lighting in your bathroom.
 See some of our examples below.

 There are many new models coming on to the market offering more bathroom lighting options, allowing new and amazing designs to be implemented.
-So bathrooms needn’t use the same old-fashioned wall lights that were often used in the past.
-See some examples below that show both functional and more decorative takes on Bathroom Wall Lights.
+So bathrooms needn’t use the same old-fashioned lights that were often used in the past.
+See some examples below that show both functional and more decorative takes on Bathroom Wall Lights – including in mirror surrounds.

 After exploring your options, it’s time to layer your lighting design!
 This is an intricate process, and you may benefit from a professional designer that has the knowledge and experience with lighting.
 This is so your design doesn’t end up laden down with unnecessary features.
 However, the concept is to use your light features to draw the eye across the room, in a way that creates accents in an understated and coherent journey which explores the space and marries all elements of the design together.

-I hope you have enjoyed this guide and that it has opened another door into the wonderful and surprisingly complex world of hidden decisions you need to be aware of when creating the bathroom of your dreams.
-It will most certainly help you by asking your designer the right questions to achieve this dream!
+We hope this guide has opened another door into the wonderful, and surprisingly complex world of hidden decisions you need to be aware of, when creating the bathroom of your dreams.

 Meet the Bathroom Design Team